strategicdata/pmhc-mds-spec/doc/data-model-and-specifications.rst

 Practitioner
 ^^^^^^^^^^^^

-Practitioner data is intended to provide workforce planning data for use by the Department.
+Practitioner data is intended to provide workforce planning data for use regionally by the PHN and nationally by the Department.
 It is managed by the provider organisations via either the PMHC MDS administrative interface or upload.

 .. csv-table:: Practitioner record layout
   :file: record/practitioner.csv